phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 When deploying through the Azure Portal, you'll encounter the following sections:

-1. **Basics**: Where you select your subscription and resource group (deployment name is now auto-generated)
+1. **Basics**: Where you select your subscription and resource group (deployment name is auto-generated)
 2. **Instance Details**: Where you configure core deployment settings including:
    - Region for deployment
    - Automation account settings (create new or use existing)